graphgeeks-lab/baml-for-graph-101/README.md

 ![](./assets/baml-pipeline.png)

-Each BAML function, termed an "agent", is orchestrated via Python logic.
-More sophisticated error handling and fallbacks can be implemented as necessary by using agentic frameworks on top of BAML -- however, for a lot of cases like this, simple Python code is all you need.
+Each BAML function is orchestrated via Python logic.
+More sophisticated error handling and fallbacks ("agentic workflows") can be implemented as necessary by using your framework of choice on top of BAML -- however, for a lot of cases like this, simple Python code is all you need.

 ## Data